 Part XX.
-Authors Who Tackle Climate Change in Fiction–John KixMiller & Team (Protectors of the Wood Novel Adventure Series)
+Authors Who Tackle Climate Change in Fiction–John KixMiller & Team

 From the website: The Protectors of the Wood Adventure Novel Series is the fully illustrated story of a group of misfit teenagers who save the world from climate change.
 Book #1, Phoebe Comes Home, begins as Phoebe arrives back in Middletown after a year away at college.
 That night she dreams that a strange green man comes out of a thunderstorm to her window and says, “Everything is at stake!”
 The following day, she discovers shocking changes taking place in her familiar childhood home.
 An immense corporation already owns many local businesses and is buying up property at an alarming rate.
 The local minister preaches a sermon about climate change and an angry crowd walks out in protest.
 And a valuable gem called Dreamstone is attracting extraordinary interest and many unanswered questions.
 Phoebe sets out to make new friends and save the world she knew and loved as a child.